Missouri State Tree: Flowering Dogwood

 Missouri State Tree and Flower

 Missouri's state flower is the White Hawthorn Blossom (Crataegus), designated in 1923.
 The state adopted its floral symbol more than three decades before choosing the flowering dogwood.
 Both symbols feature white spring blooms, though hawthorn flowers are much smaller.
 The flowering dogwood produces its showy four-inch displays in April and May across Missouri forests.
 The hawthorn blooms slightly later in May, typically after dogwood finishes flowering.
-Together these symbols represent Missouri's spring woodland displays and the state's native flora.
-Both trees grow wild throughout Missouri and serve as important food sources for wildlife.
+The pair covers Missouri's spring woodland displays and the state's native flora.
+Both trees grow wild throughout Missouri and are important food sources for wildlife; see the Missouri state flower page.

 How to Recognize a Missouri Dogwood